Halcyon (Ellie Goulding album): Release and promotion

+Recording and marketing

+The majority of the tracks on Halcyon were recorded with English producer Jim Eliot of Kish Mauve in a converted barn near Lyonshall, Herefordshire, the village where Goulding grew up.
+Recording sessions for the album also took place in Wales (Splendido), London (The Ballroom, Air, EMI, Fly Eye, Strongroom, and Sarm) Montreal (Red Rhino and Troublemakers), and Brighton (Biffco).

-Goulding previewed the album with the release of a cover version of the Active Child song "Hanging On", which features Tinie Tempah, as a free download on her SoundCloud page on 10 July 2012.
-On 3 August 2012, Goulding released a trailer on YouTube containing snippets of tracks from the album, including "Anything Could Happen".
-Goulding appeared on Fearne Cotton's BBC Radio 1 show on 9 August for the premiere of "Anything Could Happen".
-A video for the song "I Know You Care" was released online on 24 September 2012, containing footage from the 2012 romantic drama film Now Is Good, which features the song.
-The song was released digitally on 20 September 2013 in support of Save the Children's #song4syria campaign, serving as the soundtrack to a film dedicated to the children of Syria by director Beeban Kidron.
-A 90-second music video for "Only You" was exclusively filmed for online fashion retailer ASOS as part of their #BestNightEver holiday campaign, and was officially released on 5 November 2012.
+Goulding previewed Halcyon with the release of a cover version of the Active Child's "Hanging On", which features English rapper Tinie Tempah, as a free download on her SoundCloud page on 10 July 2012.
+On 3 August, Goulding released a trailer on YouTube containing snippets of tracks from the album, including "Anything Could Happen".
+Six days later, Goulding appeared on Fearne Cotton's BBC Radio 1 show for the premiere of "Anything Could Happen".
+A video for the song "I Know You Care" was released online on 24 September, containing footage from the 2012 romantic drama film, Now Is Good, which features the track.
+It was released digitally on 20 September 2013, in support of Save the Children's #song4syria campaign, serving as the soundtrack to a film dedicated to the children of Syria by director Beeban Kidron.
+A 90-second music video for "Only You" was exclusively filmed for online fashion retailer ASOS as part of their #BestNightEver holiday campaign, being released on 5 November 2012.

+Live performances and usage in media

 In conjunction with British music retailer HMV, fans had the chance to vote for Goulding to perform live and sign copies of Halcyon at their local store on the day of the album's UK release on 8 October 2012; it was announced on 20 September that the event would take place at Manchester's Market Street store.
 Goulding played two London shows prior to the release of Halcyon—the first on 26 September as part of the iTunes Festival at the Roundhouse, which was streamed live via an iTunes application, and the second on 5 October as part of the Q Awards 2012 gigs series at Camden Town's Jazz Café.
-Goulding also played three intimate shows in North America during the release week of Halcyon—at New York City's Santos Party House on 11 October 2012, at Toronto's Sound Academy on 14 October and at Los Angeles' The Troubadour on 16 October.
+Goulding also played three intimate shows in North America during the release week of Halcyon—at New York City's Santos Party House on 11 October, at Toronto's Sound Academy on 14 October and at Los Angeles's the Troubadour on 16 October.